cloudflare/cloudflare-docs/content/workers/platform/routing/_index.md

 Routes add Workers functionality to your existing proxied hostnames, in front of your application server.
 These allow your  Workers to act as a proxy and perform any necessary work before reaching out to an application server behind Cloudflare.

 Custom Domains automatically attach a Worker to your hostname by creating a DNS record and an SSL certificate on your behalf.
-With Custom Domains, there's no application server to 'phone home' to - and that also means your application can use the power of Cloudflare’s global network to run your application.
+With Custom Domains, there is no application server to travel to because your Custom Domain is considered as the origin server.
+Your application will use Cloudflare’s global network to run your application.
 Custom Domains can also be invoked within the same zone via `fetch()`, unlike Routes.

 ## Custom Domains